 Start With the Grates

-Cleaning Inside and Out
+Clean Inside and Outside

 Use the plastic scraper to remove any food particles, grease, or fuel residue from the inside of the grill bowl and lid.
 You will be amazed at how much grease has accumulated in the grill lid.

 Once it is scraped down, scoop out the residue or use a shop vac to suck away the mess.

 Using the hot water and detergent mixture, scrub down the grill inside and out with the brush or scrubber.
 Follow up with a hot water rinse and then dry every surface completely with an old cloth.

 Use the plastic scraper to remove as much loose rust as possible.
 Make a paste of one tablespoon of lemon juice and one cup of baking soda.
 Apply the paste to the rust and cover with plastic wrap.
 Wait for at least 24 hours and then scrub the area with a stiff-bristled brush to remove the rust.
 Rinse well and re-season the grates with vegetable oil.